It’s not easy being green.

 Sue: Okay…

 Me: I didn’t see this story when it was originally broadcast in 1976.
-I think my bed-wetting had something to do with that.
-Anyway, it wasn’t until the late seventies, when I lived in New Zealand for a while, that I finally saw it.
-In fact, thanks to the New Zealand Fan Club Webpage, I saw this episode on the 7th July, 1979 on channel SPTV at 4:05pm.
-I’m pretty sure it was in black and white.
+I think my bed-wetting had something to do with it.
+Anyway, it wasn’t until the late 1970s, when I lived in New Zealand for a while, that I finally got to see it.
+In fact, thanks to the New Zealand Fan Club Webpage, I know I saw this episode on the 7th July, 1979 on channel SPTV at 4.05pm.
+And I’m pretty sure it was in black and white.

-Sue: Where does the cow come into it?
+Sue: So how does the cow come into it?

 Sue: Thanks for that.